navabiGmbH/gfx/README.md

 # HTML to be used by Graphics

-These are the HTML snippets used by our graphics department
+These are the HTML snippets that will hopefully be soon used by our graphics department Juhu